Inside: A free newborn baby checklist printable!

 Bottle sterilizer– sanitizing bottles is easy without any special products.
 You can boil them in a hot water for a few minutes.
 If you prefer using a microwave, simply place them in a big bowl, put a little bit of water at the bottom of the bowl and let it “cook” for a few minutes.
 Bottle sanitizer does exactly the same thing!

 Diaper Genie – There are several issues with diaper genies.
 I see way too many of them being thrown away every single week on trash day.
 They go straight to the landfill for hundreds of years!
 Plus wrapping every single diaper into an extra plastic bag is disheartening enough.
 The chances of decomposition are near to none.
 We never had one (with two babies!) and we were just fine.
 One way to deal with stinky diapers is to flush the contents down the toilet and simply throw it in your regular trash afterward.
 Make sure to take your trash out on a daily basis!
-You can even take the soiled diaper straight to outside trash can (I prefer this method after flushing the contents away).
+You can even take the soiled diaper straight to the outside trash can (I prefer this method after flushing the contents away).

 Bottle drying rack – Yes, they look cute.
 But your bottles will dry just as well in a sink drying rack or in your dishwasher.
 It takes way too much room anyway!

 Bottle warmer – it is a nice-to-have item.
 But you can go without easily.
 We simply placed bottles in hot tap water for a few minutes and it worked just as fine.
 You can even heat up water quickly in a water kettle and let the bottle sit in it for a minute or two.